copyrite/LwotcMinimalText/XComGame.md

 +3 pierce with your primary weapon.

 ## Sting
-Fire a shot that with 1 rupture and Holo Targets for +10 Aim.
+Fire a shot that Ruptures for 1 and Holo Targets for +10 Aim.
 Must be fired from Shadow.
 Does not reveal you.
 * {% COOLDOWN %}

 ## Sting Grenades